exectails/Zemyna/README.md

 Zemyna uses the same API as the tool it was inspired by, "Alissa".
 It uses WM_COPY messages to communicate between Zemyna's and the subscriber's window.
 To subscribe to Zemyna, to receive packets, you send the "op" (dwData) `100` to Zemyna's window (window name: "mod_Tossa"), to unsubscribe, you send `101`.
 While you're subscribed, you receive all incoming (op `0x10101012`) and outgoing (op `0x10101011`) packets via the same method.

-For an actual example on how this works, I suggest looking at the corrosponding functions in [Pale](https://github.com/exectails/PaleTree/blob/master/PaleTree/FrmMain.cs#L561).
+For an actual example on how this works, I suggest looking at the corresponding [functions in Pale](https://github.com/exectails/PaleTree/blob/master/PaleTree/FrmMain.cs#L561).
 Alternatively you can also create a plug-in for Pale, which will be easier.

 ##Restrictions